haberdashPI/vscode-master-key/README.md

 ### Stateful Bindings

-Update state with the `master-key.captureKeys`, `master-key.updateCount`, `master-key.setFlag` or `master-key.storeNamed` and then use this state in downstream commands using expressions surrounded in `{{}}`
+Update state with the `master-key.captureKeys`, `master-key.updateCount`, `master-key.setValue` and then use this state in downstream commands using expressions surrounded in `{{}}`

 ```toml